ben-molnar/ROB499-Final-Project/README.md

-final_project is the ROS2 Jazzy node.
+final_project is the ROS2 Jazzy package.

-Arduino contains the file to upload to the Arduino and the file to upload to the ESP32-CAM.
-If another camera is used, do not use CameraWebServer.ino
+Arduino contains the file to upload to the Arduino.

+For the camera, install the Arduino ESP32 Boards by Arduino and esp32 by Espressif Systems using the board manager.
+I used the CameraWebServer.ino example.